 Charles W. Lindsey Memorial—gifts from colleagues, friends, and family members of Charles W. Lindsey III following his death in 1992.
 Awarded with preference to economics majors for study abroad in developing countries, or to students from developing countries for study at Trinity.
 Professor Lindsey joined the Trinity faculty in 1975 and was a member of the Economics Department.

-George Thomas Linsley—bequest of Mrs. Helen L. Blake of Farmington in memory of her first husband, The Rev. George Thomas Linsley, D.D.
+George Thomas Linsley—bequest of Mrs. Helen L. Blake of Farmington in memory of her first husband, the Reverend George Thomas Linsley, D.D.

 Littauer Family—gifts of Mr. and Mrs. Andrew A. Littauer P’09, ’12, of Princeton, NJ.